zhicheng2T0/Sufficient-Vision-Transformer/README.md

 This is the official github repository for Sufficient Vision Transformer.

-For codes for ImageNet experiment, please go to /ImageNet
+For codes on ImageNet experiments, please go to /ImageNet

 	ImageNet checkpoints available at: https://drive.google.com/drive/folders/1LmLw9Hhx2-uFpAL39k-ptPksjEsM1VWx?usp=sharing